 Ans: My long-term goal is to achieve a good position, name, and fame in a reputed organization.

 What is your greatest strength?

-Ans: Coming towards my strengths, I have strong logical thinking, always love to do smart work, good leadership skills, have good time management skills.
+Ans: Coming towards my strengths, I have strong logical thinking, always love to do smart work, have good leadership skills, and have good time management skills.
 I am very self-motivated.

 Who has inspired you in your life, and why?

 Ans: Of all the people who have inspired me, I have to say that Jonas Salk ranks at the top of the list.
 Not only was he a brilliant scientist, but more importantly, he used his genius and dedication to develop a product (in the form of a life-saving vaccine) that saved thousands of lives and prevented untold suffering instead of seeking personal profit like so many others would have.